LTRY Investors Have Opportunity to Lead Lottery.com Inc. f/k/a Trident Acquisitions Corp. Securities Fraud Lawsuit

 Shareholders with $100,000 losses or more are encouraged to contact the firm.

-LOS ANGELES, Oct.
-7, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Lottery.com Inc. f/k/a Trident Acquisitions Corp. ("Lottery.com" or the "Company") (NASDAQ: LTRY).
+BENSALEM, Pa., Oct.
+13, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Lottery.com Inc. f/k/a Trident Acquisitions Corp. ("Lottery.com" or the "Company") (NASDAQ: LTRY).

 Lead Plaintiff Deadline: October 18, 2022